renweiya/PGddpg-conference/readme.md

 ## Instruction

-We have made some improvements and optimizations on the basis of [Igasil](https://raw.githubusercontent.com/tjuHaoXiaotian/GASIL).
+We have made some improvements and optimizations on the basis of [Igasil](https://raw.githubusercontent.com/tjuHaoXiaotian/GASIL) and the_arxiv_paper(https://github.com/renweiya/PGDDPG).
 In the scene, a more difficult "predator-prey" scene is added.
 Only by catching the prey together can the predator get the reward.
 The PGDDPG method we proposed is added to the `algorithm`.
 Futhermore, Some data processing tools are added;